Advice > Software engineering

 Example "customer obsession" questions asked by Amazon

-According to Bilwasiva, Amazon interview coach, here are the best ways to answer ‘customer obsession’ questions:
+According to Bilwasiva, an Amazon interview coach, here are the best ways to answer ‘customer obsession’ questions:

 • Provide examples of how you've prioritized customer needs in your previous roles, showcasing your commitment to understanding and addressing customer pain points.